Euthanasia and Assisted Suicide

 14. Isn’t euthanasia or assisted suicide sometimes the only way to relieve excruciating pain?

 Quite the contrary.
-Euthanasia activists exploit the natural fear people have of suffering and dying.
-They often claim that, without euthanasia or assisted suicide, people will be forced to endure unbearable pain:
+Euthanasia and assisted suicide activists exploit the natural fear people have of suffering and dying by claiming that, without euthanasia or assisted suicide, people will be forced to endure unbearable pain.

-Such irresponsible claims fail to recognize that virtually all pain can be eliminated or that – in those rare cases where it can’t be totally eliminated – it can be reduced significantly if proper treatment is provided.
+However, virtually all pain can be eliminated or – in those rare cases where it can’t be totally eliminated – it can be reduced significantly if proper treatment is provided.

-It is a national and international scandal that so many people do not get adequate pain control.
-But killing is not the answer to that scandal.
+It is a national and international scandal that so many people do not get adequate pain control because physicians are not properly trained in pain control.
+But giving doctors the power to end their patients’ lives is not the answer to that scandal.
 The solution is to mandate better education of health care professionals on these crucial issues, to expand access to health care, and to inform patients about their rights as consumers.

-In 2002, the International Task Force published an important book, Power over Pain, which is an incredibly valuable tool for people to use in obtaining the pain relief they need.
+In 2002, the Patients Rights Council published an important book, Power over Pain: How to Get the Pain Control You Need, which is an incredibly valuable tool for people to use in obtaining pain relief.

 Everyone – whether a person with a life-threatening illness or a chronic condition – has the right to pain relief.
 With modern advances in pain control, no patient should ever be in excruciating pain.
-However most doctors have never had a course in pain management so they’re unaware of what to do.
+Unfortunately, many doctors have never had a course in pain management so they’re unaware of what to do.

 If a patient who is under a doctor’s care is in excruciating pain, there’s definitely a need to find a different doctor.
-But that doctor should be one who will control the pain, not one who will kill the patient.
+But that doctor should be one who will control the pain, not one who will prescribe or administer lethal drugs.

 There are board certified specialists in pain management who can not only help alleviate physical pain but who are also skilled in providing necessary support to deal with emotional suffering and depression that often accompany physical pain.